On This Page:

 Resident for Tax Purposes

 If you have determined, based on the substantial presence test or marriage to a U.S. citizen or resident alien, that you are considered a resident for tax purposes, then you will generally have the same federal income tax requirements as a U.S. citizen.
 Please note that in this context, the term “resident” applies only to your tax requirements and is not related to your immigration status.
-See Publication 17: Your Federal Income Tax Guide.
+Review Publication 17: Your Federal Income Tax Guide.

 Individual Taxpayer Identification Number

-If you are filing a tax return and are not eligible to apply for a Social Security number, you may obtain an Individual Taxpayer Identification Number (ITIN).
-A Social Security number or ITIN is necessary only if you are filing a tax return.
-If you earned no U.S.-source income and are only submitting form 8843, you do not need to apply for the Social Security number or ITIN.
-For more information email firstname.lastname@example.org.
+If you are filing a tax return and are not eligible to apply for a Social Security Number, you may obtain an Individual Taxpayer Identification Number (ITIN).
+A Social Security Number or ITIN is necessary only if you are filing a tax return.
+If you earned no U.S. source income and are only submitting form 8843, you do not need to apply for the Social Security Number or ITIN.
+For more information, email firstname.lastname@example.org.

 - Make photocopies of your documents for your records.